 Botpress uses what we call the Dialog Engine to handle conversations.
-The Dialog Engine is responsible for every interaction with a bot.
-It handles the user input and the bot response.
-But between the two, there's a whole lot happening.
+The Dialog Engine is responsible for every interaction with a chatbot.
+It handles the user input and the chatbot response.
+But between the two, a whole lot is happening.

-The Dialog Engine use Flows that represent the overall conversational logic of a bot.
+The Dialog Engine uses Flows representing a chatbot's overall conversational logic.
 A Flow is then composed of Nodes which execute a series of Instructions.
 Instructions are part of a Node lifecycle and can execute Actions.
-An Action is code, usually code that you have written yourself, code provided by Botpress or by others (more on that later).
+An Action is a code snippet, usually code that you have written yourself, code provided by Botpress or others.

 A flow always starts at the

 *.flow.json file, with the Main flow being the first to be executed at the beginning of each conversation.
 The start node points to the node which is to be executed first by name.
 Once the node is selected, the Dialog Engine will queue the active node's instructions and execute the instructions sequentially.